Required program prerequisites

 — Dates of 2 separate MMR vaccinations or proof of immunity titer.

-— Negative TP skin test (PPD) within the last six months.
+— Negative TB skin test (PPD) within the last six months.

 — Applicable history, physical exam and pertinent lab work.